glycerine/spin_paxos/README.md

 to come in late or be duplicated, and not mess things up.
 Nodes can crash and restart, and miss messages, but the register is idempotent; locked-in.
+Notice that the local node doesn't know if the cat is alive or dead.
+It just follows the protocol.
+State is diffused, so local the status is a mystery until the learner gets a quorum of reports.

-So the Paxos protocol prevents changing the value once chosen.
+The Paxos protocol prevents changing the value once chosen.
 Interestingly, chosen is not a property of a single node, but only of any subset of nodes >= quorum.
 That is, in the